jquery/learn.jquery.com/page/events/introduction-to-custom-events.md

 ```
 $( "#twitter" ).on( "getResults", function( e, term ) {

-	// make sure we don't have a box for this term already
+	// Make sure we don't have a box for this term already
 	if ( !search_terms[ term ] ) {
 		var elem = $( this );
 		var template = elem.find( "div.template" );

-		// make a copy of the template div
+		// Make a copy of the template div
 		// and insert it as the first results box
 		results = template.clone()
 			.removeClass( "template" )
 			.insertBefore( elem.find( "div:first" ) )
 			.twitterResult({
 				"term": term
 			});

-		// load the content using the "refresh"
+		// Load the content using the "refresh"
 		// custom event that we bound to the results container
 		results.trigger( "refresh" );